 A home that’s too dry might make you feel uncomfortable, prolong the life of certain viruses, and can cause wood floors and furniture to crack from the lack of moisture.
 Too much humidity leads to mold and bacterial growth and can make a space feel too stuffy.
 Moisture control elements in an HVAC unit keep you comfortable and healthy while preventing unnecessary damage to your belongings.

-A new heating and cooling system is a large investment in your home.
-As you compare different units, pay as much attention to the warranties as you would the costs and different features.
+A new heating and cooling system is a large investment in your home or office space.
+As you compare different units it’s important to pay as much attention to the warranties as you would the costs and different features.
 If something goes wrong within a few weeks or a few years after, a good HVAC warranty will help lower the out-of-pocket repair expenses and minimize your frustration during a heating or cooling crisis.
-Use our checklist to help you determine the things that your HVAC warranty should cover, so that you aren’t left with major expenses down the road.

 HVAC Warranty Guide

-- HVAC parts warranties: Warranties sometimes have varying timeframes for different aspects of an HVAC unit, such as an air conditioning compressor, furnace heat exchanger, parts and labor.
+Warranties sometimes have varying timeframes for different aspects of an HVAC unit, such as an air conditioning compressor, furnace heat exchanger, parts, and labor.
 A heat exchanger, for example, might have a 20-year warranty, while other parts might have a 10-year warranty.
+Warranties may also vary depending on the lifespan of the HVAC unit.
 As you work with a contractor, learn if the contracting company or manufacturer has a warranty-processing fee.
 This is a fee that some charge to handle the warranty-related paperwork even when the replacement parts are covered.

 - When the warranty service is available

-- The amount of time the contractor has been in business; it would be a shame to purchase an extended warranty from a contractor that goes out of business before the warranty expires
+- The amount of time the contractor has been in business

-- How to void the warranty: A simple, innocent mistake could void an entire warranty.
-Such mistakes include:
+A simple mistake could void an entire warranty.
+Examples include:

 - Not using approved replacement parts